Enterprise-CMCS/eAPD/.github/ISSUE_TEMPLATE/design.md

 ### This task is done when…

 - [ ] any acceptance criteria (not process oriented, requirements of feature)
-- [ ] designs are created, taking into consideration multiple FFY, multiple entries, long entries, weird entries, and/or the export view if applicable
+- [ ] designs are created, taking into consideration validation, multiple FFY, multiple entries, long entries, weird entries, and/or the export view if applicable
 - [ ] 508 considerations and/or recommendations are reviewed
 - [ ] designs are shared
 - [ ] designs are approved by product